Aminos7/Car_Renting_Application/README.md

 # Car_Renting_Application
 The car rental system serves people who do not own a car, who are out of town, or owners of damaged cars awaiting repair or insurance compensation.
+# Table of Contents
+* The Scope of the project
+* Access level
+* Application Work Flow
+* Something Missing ?

 # The Scope of the project